xeylou/testade.xeylou.fr/content/posts/stress-test/index.md

 so the higher the waiting processes are, the higher your cpu is busy && the higher will be your cpu load average

-for example, i have a 8 thread cpu, if the loadavg is at 0.75 for the last minute, i'd have arround 6 processes waiting for cpu time or are blocked (0.75*8=6)
+for example, i have a 8 thread cpu, if the loadavg is at 0.75 for the last minute, i'd have arround 6 processes waiting for cpu time or blocked (0.75*8=6)

-to give a more simple example, if my loadavg was at 1, i was using on average 100% of 1 cpu thread distributed on my cpu, 2 for 2 cpu threads && so on
+to give a more simple example, if my loadavg was at 1, i was using on average 100% of 1 cpu thread distributed, 2 for 2 cpu threads && so on

 on windows, they convert it to percentages : `(your load average / your number of cpu thread) * 100`, so for my example i was at 1% of my cpu at 0.08 loadavg